-By this point we were getting a little peckish, so out came the Pork Farm Pork Pies (yes, we placed them right in the middle of the board for optimal snacking).
+By this point we were getting a little peckish, so out came the Pork Farm Pork Pies and we started treating ourselves to delicious pork pies (yes, we placed them right in the middle of the board for optimal snacking).
 There were two varieties of pork pie and my favourites were undoubtedly those topped with Branston sauce.
 I don’t know about you but I was pretty clueless about what exactly Branston sauce was, though I distinctly remember the brand name from those Branston Bean TV adverts from ten years ago (anyone else remember them?!), but in any case, it went deliciously with these pork pies.
 Although they look mini, they are very dense and incredibly filling.
 That didn’t stop me from eating about ten of them though!
 (I even brought some packs home with me and they’re gone already too… It’s been less than 24 hours, oops)

 By this point another board gamer had joined us so we had to split into two groups.
 Lea, Bonnie (Bonnie in Wonderland), Claire (Yet Another Blogging Mommy) and I opted for Boggle whilst the others went onto Jenga.
 I secretly love playing word-finder games on my phone though I’d never played Boggle before so wasn’t sure how I’d do.
 You basically have to identify as many words with three letters of more before the timer runs out.
 The letters can be connected horizontally, vertically or even diagonally but you can only use each letter once.
 We mostly got three letter words but the occasional five or six letter word did make an appearance.
 By the end of this round, I was the winner and Claire was a close second.